 A carb and protein-rich shake will jump-start your recovery after a weight workout, but by adding a shot of branched-chain amino acid powder to the mix, you can further boost your muscle growth.

-Add five to 10 grams of powder to your shake (or if you buy them in capsule form, simply unscrew the cap and pour them in).
+Add 5 to 10 grams of powder to your shake (or, if you buy them in capsule form, unscrew the cap and pour the contents in).

 You’re Drinking A Cup of Coffee.